nipakke/drizzle-zero/README.md

 ## Usage

-Here's an example of how to convert a Drizzle schema to a Zero schema, complete with bidirectional relationships:
+Here's an example of how to convert a Drizzle schema to a Zero schema with bidirectional relationships:

 ```ts
 import { relations } from "drizzle-orm";